Ryan-Lloyd-code/Loan-status-prediction/README.md

 # Loan status prediction
- Using an artificial neural network (ANN) tp predict whether a client received or didn't not receive a loan.
+ Using an artificial neural network (ANN) to predict whether a client received or didn't not receive a loan.